What is the function of the Postgraduate Research Service?

 Who deals with financial issues?

 Maintenance stipends are for postgraduate research students whose awards are paid via the University and not direct from funders, and are paid monthly in advance on 28th of each month through SCI Finance.
-Payments are authorised by the PGR Service and then sent to the Science Finance Office for transmission to SCI Finance.
+Payments are authorised by the PGR Service and then sent to the Science Finance Office to set up payments during students' funded periods.

-If you are in receipt of a research training support grant and need information on expenditure you should go to the Science Finance Office.
+If you are in receipt of a research training support grant and need information on expenditure you should contact the Science Finance Office. https://portal.uea.ac.uk/faculty-school-intranets/sci-intranet/finance

 If you have debts to the University, you must go to the Cashiers Office in the Registry reception.
 Financial hardship issues are dealt with by the Student Support Service.

-On what grounds can I request an extension, intercalation or interruption to my period of study?
+On what grounds can I request an extension or interruption to my period of study?

-You can request an extension for medical or personal reasons if you can provide us with the appropriate evidence.
+You can request an extension or an interruption to for unexpected or unforeseen circumstances (eg medical) if you can provide us with the appropriate evidence.
 The Regulations for degrees may permit the Board of Schools to approve adjustments to the period of study for individual candidates.
 The Board may also be permitted to alter the total period of registration, and therefore the deadline for the submission of the thesis.
-You should first consult with your supervisor and ask them to contact the PGR Service.
+Futher information on circumstances affecting your study and how to apply for an extension or interruption to your studies can be found at https://portal.uea.ac.uk/postgraduate-research/concessions

 What is the University's Plagiarism Policy?